 - 1.1 This school provides a broad and balanced curriculum for all pupils.
 Great Gaddesden Primary School is an inclusive learning community that values the abilities and achievements of all of its pupils.
 It is committed to providing each pupil with the best possible environment for learning. - 1.2 We acknowledge that many pupils will have special educational needs at some time during their school life and every pupil will be helped to overcome their difficulties and any barriers to learning.
-This is reflected in our school mission statement: 'Treat others exactly as you would like to be treated yourself'.
+This is reflected in our school values of: Aspiration, Inclusion, Creativity.